PAY EQUITY DASHBOARD

 mind however, that 15% of employees declined to identify race/ethnicity.

-Hispanics which comprise less than 26% of the workforce has the lowest pay average at $52.33 per hour.
-Of the three largest race/ethnicity group that comprise the total workforce, the average pay of the Hispanic workforce is also the lowest.
-Majority of the Hispanic workforce are in the Professional job category (38%) but a combined 50% are in job categories with the lowest average pay rate: Administrative Support, Technician, and Service Maintenance.
+Native Hawaiian or Other Pacific Islander which comprise 2% of the workforce has the lowest pay average at $52.35 per hour.
+Of the three largest race/ethnicity group that comprise the total workforce, the average pay of the Hispanic workforce is the lowest at $53.69.
+Majority of the Native Hawaiian or Other Pacific Islander workforce is in Administrative Support job category (25%) which is also the job category that has the lowest pay average.
+Majority of the Hispanic workforce is in the Professional job category (37%) but a combined 52% are in job categories with the lowest average pay rate: Administrative Support, Technician, and Service Maintenance.

 Pay by Age Group

-The youngest age groups (16-24 and 25-34) which make up 22% of the workforce has the lowest average pay rate, while the 65 or older group has the highest average pay rate even though they comprise only 3% of the total workforce.
-The most significant factor contributing to the gap is years of service which is compensated via experience pay.
-The younger the worker, the newer to the organization and therefore not yet eligible for experience pay.
-Between the 45-54 and 35-44 age groups which comprise a majority of the workforce, the pay gap is 6%.
-Both age groups are primarily in the Professional job category which has the second highest average pay rate.
+The youngest age groups (16-24 and 25-34) which make up 23% of the workforce has the lowest average pay rate -- 40% below the average pay rate of the 45-54 and 35-44 age groups which comprise the majority of the workforce at 57%.
+The 65 or older group has the highest average pay rate even though they comprise only 3% of the total workforce.
+The most significant factor contributing to the gap in pay between the age groups is years of service which is compensated via experience pay.
+The younger the worker, the newer to the organization and not yet eligible for experience pay.
+The higher paying age groups are primarily in the Professional job category which has the second highest average pay rate.

 PAY DATA